narliecholler/narliecholler/README.md

-- 👋 Hi, I’m @narliecholler a software engineer in the UK
+- 👋 Hi, I’m Charlie, a software engineer in the UK!
-- 🌱 I’m currently learning mostly React
+- 🌱 I like React/Typescript!
 - 📫 How to reach me - @charlienoller_ is my twitter

 <!---